GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>correspondenceFlag</td>
 <td>string</td>
-<td>Correspondence Flag<br>This field does not contain any data and has been removed from the API.</td>
+<td>Correspondence Flag<br>NOTE: This field does not contain any data and has been removed from the API.</td>
 <td>v1<br>v2</td>
 </tr>
 </table>